Updated privacy overview -

 You choose what to send

-You submit prompt content and optional improve controls such as desired output, target audience, project context, or risk level.
+You submit prompt content and optional improve controls such as desired output, target audience, project context, context assets, or risk level.

-AIChemy can normalize, score, and return your improve result, but prompt content and the selected credential pass through AIChemy's improve route so the chosen provider can process the request.
-Review your provider's own privacy terms if that distinction matters for your workflow.
+AIChemy can normalize, score, and return your improve result, but prompt content, context assets, and the selected credential pass through AIChemy's improve route so the chosen provider can process the request.
+Review your provider's own privacy terms before sending sensitive, regulated, or confidential material.

 Storage